‘Nothing is impossible’ former Tasmania Berlin captain tells Schalke | DW | 07.01.2021

 Tasmania know Schalke's pain

-In the case of Hans-Gunter "Atze" Becker, Tasmania's captain, his return from vacation was a relatively short one from the Baltic Sea, where he had been enjoying a summer break with his wife and children.
+In the case of Hans-Gunter "Atze" Becker, Tasmania's captain in those days, his return from vacation was a relatively short one from the Baltic Sea, where he had been enjoying a summer break with his wife and children.

 "All the players were scattered all over Europe on vacation,” Becker tells DW.
 "I was also on vacation with my family, like every year, in Scharbeutz at the Baltic Sea.
 Suddenly a beach neighbor came to me and very excitedly said: ‘you're still here?
 You should be back in Berlin!'
 When I asked him to explain, he said the DFB has decided that Tasmania will replace Hertha in the Bundesliga and that we had to go back to Berlin for training immediately.”

-Becker, far right, watches on in a game against Borussia Mönchengladbach in August 1965.
+Becker, far right, watches on as Borussia Mönchengladbach celebrate in August 1965.
 Unsurprisingly, Tasmania lost.
 5-0.

 Tasmania's first game was amid a euphoric atmosphere at a sold out Olympiastadion, and 80,000 fans watched them beat a talented Karlsruhe side 2-0.
 Fleetingly, Tasmania were top of the league but their lack of preparation time for the season caught up with them and their season quickly unravelled.